hynek/svcs/README.md

 The [Bestagon](https://www.youtube.com/watch?v=thOifuHs6eY) radar logo is made by [Lynn Root](https://www.roguelynn.com), based on an [Font Awesome](https://fontawesome.com) icon.
 *svcs* has started out as a wrapper around [*wired*](https://wired.readthedocs.io/) by [Michael Merickel](https://michael.merickel.org/) and has been heavily influenced by it.

+## *svcs* for Enterprise

+Available as part of the [Tidelift Subscription](https://tidelift.com/?utm_source=lifter&utm_medium=referral&utm_campaign=hynek).

+The maintainers of *svcs* and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.